 Importantly, our numbers also suggest that the sample of connected pairs does not stem from a few super-connectors, but involves a large number of sample individuals from both groups, fund managers and firm officers.
+The individuals are dispersed over all firms.
 We illustrate this data in Figure 3 using a network graph.
-The network graph includes the subsample of fund managers (blue colors) and firm officers (red colors) that form the subset of connected pairs that we classify as tradable.
-We denote traded fund manager-firm officer pairs within the set of tradable pairs with darker color shades.
+The network graph includes the subsample of fund managers (blue shades) and firm officers (red shades) that form the subset of connections that we classify as tradable.
+We denote traded fund manager-firm officer connections within the set of tradable connections with darker color shades.
 Each node represents an individual, and two nodes are connected by an edge representing a Facebook friendship between the two individuals.
 Individuals are clustered based on their current or most recent employer.
-In case of multiple affiliations to different firms, the individuals are assigned to the firm of their most senior role.
+In case of multiple affiliations to different firms, we assign individuals to the firm at which they occupy their most senior role.

 Before turning to the results, we report details on the roles of Facebook-identified firm officers in our sample.
 For this purpose, Figure 4 illustrates the breakdown of firm officer roles by seniority.
 Subplot A details the distribution of roles occupied by all 267,106 firm officers heading the public companies held by the sample of Facebook-identified funds.
-Subplot B details the distribution of roles occupied by the 67,162 Facebook-identified firm officers in our sample.
-Subplot C details the distribution of roles occupied by the 9,135 firm officers whose connection to a fund manager is classified as "tradable".
+Subplot B details the distribution of roles occupied by the 67,162 Facebook-identified firm officers.
+Subplot C details the distribution of roles occupied by the 9,135 firm officers whose connection to a fund manager we classify as "tradable".
 Subplot D details the distribution of roles occupied by the 9,135 firm officers whose connection to a fund manager we actually find to be "traded" by the respective fund.
-Throughout our sample period, the numbers of connected and traded firm officers align well with the overall number of firm officers.
+Throughout our sample period, the numbers of connected and traded firm officers align well with the overall number of active firm officers.